 Every once in awhile it is important to take a step back and look at what you have done to ensure everything is looking correct and straight.

 In areas like behind our stove, we pulled the stove out and tiled a bit below the counter level.
 We temporarily tacked up a piece of trim on our wall to support the tile until it dried.

 After all the tile was in place we waited for the thinset to fully set before moving on.

 After the grout was mixed, we applied it using a grout float.
-We spread it over a small area and then we used the grout float at a 45 degree angle to scrape excess grout off.
+Spread it over a small area and then use the grout float at a 45-degree angle to scrape excess grout off.

 Then we used a sponge and bucket of water to wipe the area down and remove excess grout.
 Go back and spot check to ensure the grout lines are all filled in.
 We worked in small areas at a time until the entire backsplash was grouted.
 And then we let the grout set according to manufacturer instructions.

 After the grout had set, we used a de-hazer meant for natural stone to help clear away the haze that is left on your tiles after grouting.
 This was a powder so we used a bit of water to create a slurry and then wiped it on the backsplash with a sponge.
 We used a bristle brush to scrub the tiles down, and then used a sponge and bucket of water to clean it off, twice.